 MUSC U327.
 Jazz Combo (1) Rehearsal and performance of jazz literature in a small ensemble setting.
 Prerequisite: Intermediate music reading, performance ability commensurate with music to be performed, and consent of instructor.
 Auditions may be required.
 May be repeated for additional credit.

-MUSC U311V.
-Applied Music in Voice (1) Individual study in voice traditional and contemporary gospel music.
+MUSC U328.
+Gospel Music Workshop (1) The directed performance of traditional and contemporary gospel music.
 Prerequisite: Previous gospel choir experience and performance ability commensurate with music to be performed.
 Auditions may be required.